- Subject to change -

 Hear war stories and learn practical strategies from experts who have experienced the good, the bad, and the ugly of partnering in the life sciences.
 Panelists will discuss: Initial Considerations – when to partner vs. go it alone; The Good – factors that lead to a successful partnership, from the pre-term sheet stage, through agreement drafting, and during the partnership; The Bad – hurdles to a productive partnership; and The Ugly – buyer’s remorse and how to handle a partnership that has turned sour.
 Panelists draw from legal and business development experience in the big pharma and biotech spaces, having represented companies from both the licensor and licensee perspective.

-This workshop will be moderated by Scott Forman
+This workshop will be moderated by Scott Forman and Nishla Keiser

 In an era of increasing complexity, companies are turning to data-driven insights to navigate IP strategy.
 Whether it’s medical device companies analyzing litigation data to assess risks from technology convergence or semiconductor firms using benchmark IP data to “right size “their portfolios, leveraging data can unlock value, mitigate risk, and drive smarter decisions.